Removing the Blankets One by One

 LYWA hopes that these multimedia presentations will serve to immerse you in these precious teachings and will enhance your meditation and practice.
 By weaving Archive resources together in this multidimensional way we intend to offer you the means to deepen your experience of the teachings - almost as if you had attended the teachings in person.

-And we welcome your questions, comments and suggestions!
+We welcome your questions, comments and suggestions!

 About the Lama Yeshe Wisdom Archive